 When budget or other circumstances leads buyers to choose a house that’s a little rough around the edges, working with an experienced design-build contractor can help turn a fixer upper into a dream home.

 The home buying process is a complex, non-linear experience.
 As you go through the necessary steps, be ready for setbacks and a fair dose of disappointment - but remain undeterred!
 Buying a home is a huge commitment, so certain protocol (e.g., inspections) must be followed to ensure that you are really getting the most for your investment.
 Throughout the process, try to remember that the pride and enjoyment of home ownership makes the setbacks worth it.

 A mortgage payment is only one portion of your total homeownership costs.
 Research homeowners insurance providers and obtain copies of previous property tax statements.
 You should also find out if there are any other community costs, like an HOA fee.
 If possible, get an estimate of utility costs as well so you have a better idea of your overall monthly investment when it comes to your new home.

 Trying to predict the future value of your home certainly makes sense, but there’s no surefire way to know what your home will be worth when (or if) you decide to sell.
 If you fall in love with a particular house, don’t let the current housing market dissuade you from moving forward.
 In the end, both major home renovations and minor upgrades will have the biggest impact on the final resale value of your home.

-Like most investments, your home’s value will goes up, down, and up again.
-Take the time to do the research before jumping into home ownership.
-Seek out the advice of other homeowners in your potential neighborhood and talk to a contractor about renovation plans first.
-It is better to take the time upfront than to end up regretting your purchase after the fact.
+Like most investments, your home’s value will goes up, down, and back up again.
+Take the time to do your research before jumping into home ownership.
+Seek out the advice of other homeowners in your potential neighborhood and talk to a trusted home contractor about renovation plans before you buy.
+It’s better to take the time upfront than to end up regretting your purchase after the fact.
 Good luck!